mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 We are now at the end of what I wanted to show you today.
 Possible next steps are:

 - Deployment: Currently the app only runs locally.
 In order to be useful at all, we need to deploy it, so users can reach it.
-A follow-up post for this is already planed.
+More about this in [this Blogpost](https://www.codecentric.de/wissens-hub/blog/spring-boot-and-htmx-deployment-to-aws-lambda)

 - Improved embedded vue app.
 Currently, the vue app does not interact with the spring boot app at all.
 A mechanism to pass data to and from the vue app has to be developed.
 There is also a follow-up post planned for this.